Osaka Station

 Train fare: 240 yen

-Train time: 7 minutes
+Train time: about 7-8 minutes

 Namba Station